Stability of local quantum dissipative systems: Proof of main result

-\begin{prop} Under the same hypoteses of Lemma \ref{lemma:frustated-ltqo}, denote by $\rho_\infty$ the unique fixed point of $T_t$.
-Fix two regions $A$ and $B \subset \Lambda$, call $d_{AB}$ the distance between them, and suppose that $d_{AB} > 2R$, where $R$ is the size of the boundary of $\mathcal L$.
-Then we have that
+\end{proof} \begin{corollary}[Approximate frustration-freeness] Under the same notation and assumptions of lemma~\ref{lemma:frustrated-ltqo}, denote by $\rho_\infty$ the unique fixed point of $T_t$, and by $\rho$ a periodic point of $T_t^{A(s)}$.
+Then, we have the following bound: